matinft7/react_components/README.md

 # react_components
-some ready to use react components such as navbar, card etc.
+some ready to use react components such as navbar, card etc. the type script ones are more important for me and i'll work on them more.
 ## Components :
 ### navbar :
  - usage :